 I wasn't ready for uni, went for the wrong reasons, and messed it up.
-What can I do?Watch
+What can I do?Watch this thread

 So like so many people (it seems), I went to uni because that's what people do, not because it's what I wanted to do.
 Already I was a little older when I went (21), but it wasn't old enough.
 People always said to follow your interests, so I did anthropology as I always enjoyed the humanities, but when it came down to it, there was very little to the subject for me.
 I ended up staying for 3 years (repeating my second year once), and never got my degree.
 It was a big waste of time really, however I was going through a lot of things in my life, and I did need it.

 Now I am older (25), and I am starting to think more carefully about what I want and what I could achieve from life.
 I feel as though I have three options.

 1) Complete my b.a. in anthropology by applying for mental health issues, and then do a masters in something I am interested in

 2) Try and do a different course somehow (I'm not fully sure what I want to do)